pixeltable/pixeltable/README.md

 ### What problems does Pixeltable solve?

-Today’s solutions for AI app development require extensive custom coding and infrastructure plumbing.
-Tracking lineage and versions between and across data transformations, models, and deployment is cumbersome.
+Today's solutions for AI app development require extensive custom coding and infrastructure plumbing.
+Tracking lineage and versions between and across data transformations, models, and deployments is cumbersome.
+Pixeltable provides a declarative interface for working with text, images, embeddings, and even video, enabling users to store, transform, index, and iterate on data within a single table interface.

 ## 💾 Installation